twomatetechnologies/money-flow-2mate-26/docs/user-guide/security.md

 The application uses a secure authentication system with the following features:

-- Email and password-based login
+- Email and password-based login with secure bcrypt hashing
 - Two-factor authentication (2FA)
-- Session management
+- Session management with token-based authentication
 - Access control based on user permissions
+- Secure password reset and update mechanisms

+For more detailed information about the password management implementation, please refer to the [Password Management Documentation](/docs/password-management.md).

 ## Two-Factor Authentication (2FA) Implementation